Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-gaussian-process-occupancy-tutorial.md

 ![](assets/images/post_images/spatial_occupancy/traceplot.jpeg)

-These ones look like "fuzzy caterpillars", [which is good]([Statistical Rethinking 2022 Lecture 08 - Markov chain Monte Carlo - YouTube](https://youtu.be/Qqz5AJjyugM?t=3050)).
+These ones look like "fuzzy caterpillars", [which is good](https://youtu.be/Qqz5AJjyugM?t=3050).

 Now that we're happy that our model has performed adequately, we can extract our samples from the posterior distribution: